 - Pricing is based on double occupancy accomodations

-Your host will meet you at Salt Lake City Airport where you’ll jump in the van, meet your guides, and fellow group.
-After a quick stop in town for lunch, you’ll review the week’s itinerary before making the quick 4 hour drive to Springdale, Utah.
+Your hiking guide will meet you at Salt Lake City Airport where you’ll jump in the van, meet your guides, and fellow group members.
+After a quick stop for lunch, you’ll review the week’s itinerary before making the 4-hour drive to Springdale, Utah.
 Upon arrival, you’ll warm up your legs with an early evening hike before checking into your glamping tents.

-In the evening you’ll have dinner with the group while your guide gives you a heads-up on the big hike tomorrow.
-Don’t forget to check out the stars before bed!
+In the evening you’ll have dinner with the group while your guide gives you the low-down on the big hike tomorrow.
+Don’t forget to check out the starry sky before bed!

 Meals: L, D

 Wake up before the sun to head straight into Zion, originally named Mukuntuweap by the Paiute, meaning straight canyon.
 You’ll gain a comprehensive understanding of this as you begin the Narrows Bottom Up Hike, wading through the Virgin River.